The TOP 20 Paint Colors to Update Wood Stains

 WHAT WOOD STAINS DO & DON’T LOOK GOOD WITH GRAYS LIKE COVENTRY GRAY?

-While woods with a strong red undertone look okay with a color like Coventry Gray, it really hits its stride with orange-stained woods or those with a muted yellow.
+While woods with a strong red undertone look okay with a color like Coventry Gray, it hits its stride with orange-stained woods or those with a muted yellow.

 Want more?